 Frequently Asked Questions

 Do you need assistance with setting up your artwork?

 We have a support team ready to assist you with the finer points of correctly setting up your artwork for printing.
 We can either give you the instructions you need, or accept your files and perform the necessary pre-press production work.
-Just give us a call or send an emal.

 How do I save my artwork as PDF files?

 PDF files have become the industry standard for print files.
 Just about every pro-level design application has the option of saving, or exporting, your artwork in the PDF file format.
 When saving PDF files, choose an option that is 'high-resolution' or 'press-ready'.
 It is not necessary to select a color profile.
 Our printing process converts all files to the necessary CMYK profile before printing.